T1D Subway Nightmare

 They called his name, gently slapped his face and then put something stinky under his nose.
 He opened his eyes and looked at them.
 Like a deer in headlights.
 The fear in his huge bloodshot eyes.
 The confused look he had.
 I finally exhaled.
 They did some work on him, I continued taking blood sugars.
 He wasn’t coming up.
 They wanted to give us privacy and asked to head to the ambulance.
 I placed my hands on the doctors hands and thanked him with tears in my eyes.
 They weren’t able to bring a gurney up the escalator so he had to be removed in a wheelchair.
 I told Janet I couldn’t see him like that and not to leave his side.
 I walked behind with some officers and my two girls.
 We got to the top, I hugged Janet’s two kids and then held my two girls each individually and asked if they were okay.
 I asked a few officers to stay with them as I went into the ambulance for privacy.
 They carried him to a gurney and lifted him in.
 It was cold.
 The guilt began to set in.

 Parker looked awful.
 I couldn’t even begin to know how he felt.
 We sat in the ambulance for 45 minutes testing blood sugars, vitals, and trying to make decisions of what to do.
 It wasn’t easy.
-His sugars were up and drastically down (i.e. 100 then a 56 mg/dL).
+His sugars were up and drastically down (i.e. 5.5 mmol/L100 mg/dL then a 3.1 mmol/L56 mg/dL).
 He was given three vials of dextrose straight into his IV and then they also started a D5 bag (eventually going through two).

 The vomiting from the Glucagon began, thus the sugars continued to rollercoaster.
 After 45 minutes of back and forth it was concluded we had to take him to Cornell Hospital (New York Presbyterian).
 Janet and Damon took my girls and Madison’s diabetes supplies.
 Once we had a plan and we knew Parker would be okay, Janet was going to notify my poor husband.
 (I couldn’t imagine what it was like for him.
 He now had to get back into the city as quickly as he could, which still took hours for him).